-I’m the author of two books, Do Your Own PR and Get Noticed, and mentor for PR apprentices with the PRCA.
-I was also on the advisory board of a women’s business club for three years and volunteered as a career mentor with the charity Second Chance.
-I’m also the mother of three children, two of them now in their twenties, and two cats, Simba and Bamboo.
+I still have an interest in PR, and mentor for PR apprentices with the PRCA.
+I was also on the advisory board of a women’s business club for three years and I now volunteer with AgeUK.
+Additionally, I’m the mother of three children, two of them now in their twenties, and two cats, Simba and Bamboo.
 In my spare time I love playing poker (it’s that psychology again) and am learning Bridge.
 I’m in a love affair with Italy and occasionally run retreats in beautiful Italian cities like Verona.

 If you would like to chat through how we could work together, please do get in touch with me. “